madmachineio/MadDrivers/Examples/DS3231/Timer/README.md

 # Timer

 Set the RTC as a timer.
 It alerts every 10s.
-At that time, the LED will be toggled and the time will be printed.
+When time is up, the LED will change its state and thus blink every 10s.
+The current time will be printed at that time.

 ## Library reference